-- To understand the basic concepts of various labour legislations in India. - To sensitize the students to the legal implications of Labour-Management relations in an industrial setting through various existing labour legislations. - To appreciate the implications and problems of employer- employee relations in India. - To learn about the various social security and social welfare legislations in India. - To understand, examine and critically analyse case laws that are of great importance in shaping the labour code in India. - To acquire skills in presenting the views during litigations in a court of law - To acquaint with various formats to be submitted to various labour departments
+- To understand the basic concepts of various labour legislations in India. - To sensitize the students to the legal implications of Labour-Management relations in an industrial setting through various existing labour legislations. - To appreciate the implications and problems of employer- employee relations in India. - To learn about the various social security and social welfare legislations in India. - To understand, examine and critically analyse case laws that are of great importance in shaping the labour code in India. - To acquire skills in presenting the views during litigations in a court of law.

-The Payment of Bonus Act,1965 and The Equal Remuneration Act,1976 (6 Sessions) - Concept of Bonus, Bonus Formula, Principle of Set on and Set off, Authorities under Bonus Act, The main features of Equal Remuneration Act.
+The Payment of Bonus Act,1965 and The Equal Remuneration Act,1976 - Concept of Bonus, Bonus Formula, Principle of Set on and Set off, Authorities under Bonus Act, The main features of Equal Remuneration Act.

-The Employees State Insurance Act, 1948 (6 Sessions) - Meaning of Employee, Benefit Period and Contribution period, Benefits, ESI Court, Exempted establishments.
+The Employees State Insurance Act, 1948 - Meaning of Employee, Benefit Period and Contribution period, Benefits, ESI Court, Exempted establishments.

-The Employees Provident Fund and Miscellaneous Provisions Act, 1952 and The Maternity Benefit Act,1961 (6 Sessions) - Legal rules relating to PF, Board of Trustees, Advisory Boards - PF and Pension Scheme, EDLIS and the salient features of Maternity Benefit Act.
+The Employees Provident Fund and Miscellaneous Provisions Act, 1952 and The Maternity Benefit Act,1961 - Legal rules relating to PF, Board of Trustees, Advisory Boards - PF and Pension Scheme, EDLIS and the salient features of Maternity Benefit Act.